 Answers to Questions

-We serve victims and emergent survivors of intimate partner violence, domestic abuse, and family violence.
+We serve victims and new survivors of intimate partner violence, domestic abuse, and family violence.

-All clients need to be in a safe location for pickup such as a counselor’s office, police station, fire station or busy public store.
+All clients need to be in a safe location for pickup such as a shelter, police station, fire station or busy public store or restaurant.
 See our list of safe places for ideas.